Top blog articles

 Looking to give your kitchen or bathroom a fresh look without renovating it completely?
 Try installing the mitered edge countertop.
-Over the years, design sensibility of countertops and countertop slabs has gone through many, many iterations.
+Over the years, the design sensibility of countertops and countertop slabs has gone through many, many iterations.
 Currently though, what seems to have impressed both professional designers and amateur home décor specialists is the mitered edge.

 Mitered edge countertops: what are they?

-Countertops, tables and bars can look richer and more luxurious the moment you make the edges become the focal point of the design.
+Countertops, tables, and bars can look richer and more luxurious the moment you make the edges become the focal point of the design.
 This is where mitered edges come into play.

 It is a deviation from the standard counters you see, in that it is made of two thick slabs of stone that are cut at a 45-degree angle and fabricated in a way that makes the veining wrap around the edges.

 You won’t see any visible joints and in fact, the countertop, or even your washbasin, will look like it is a solid slab of stone with veins flowing into the next segment around the angle.

 ...or take your time to personalize dozens of choices to transform your house into your dream home.

 Why would you want a mitered edge countertop?